hardi-umar/hardi-umar/README.md

 Hi there 👋 Welcome to my GitHub page!

-👨🏾‍💻 I work in cybersecurity with a focus on cloud security, identity systems, and cyber risk
+👨🏾‍💻 I work in cybersecurity with a focus on governance, risk, and compliance while maintaining a strong technical background in cloud and identity security

 🎓 Graduate student in Information and Cybersecurity at UC Berkeley